88-degrees/Book-of-Changes/en/appendix02s1.md

 4. 'The place occupied by the fourth six, (divided),' affords ground for doubt (as to its subject); but '(as the subject of the third pursues) not as a robber, but as intent on a matrimonial alliance,' he will in the end have no grudge against him.

-5. 'The good fortune falling to the fifth six, (divided); affords occasion for joy.
+5. 'The good fortune falling to the fifth `SIX`, (divided); affords occasion for joy.

 6. 'The freedom from error attached to (the subject of) the topmost line, with no ornament but the (simple white),' shows how he has attained his aim.